Kitchen Countertop Design: Choosing the Right Layout

 While kitchen islands are an attractive option for new buyers, it’s worth noting that new appliances are another way to add value to your home.

 While the upfront cost may seem like a lot, new stainless appliances are far cheaper to install than a new island or peninsula.
 New appliances can also attract a wider range of buyers, rather than a niche selection of people with more specific tastes.

 Is a kitchen island worth it?

-In short, a kitchen island is worth it for those who spend a lot of time in the kitchen and want to encourage other household members to do so.
-A kitchen with an island is inherently more social than a kitchen without an island and is often favored by those who prefer the communal aspects of cooking and eating.
+In short, a kitchen island is worth it for those who spend a lot of time in the kitchen and want to encourage other household members to do so as well.
+A kitchen with an island is inherently more social than a kitchen without an island, and island kitchen designs are often favored by those who prefer the communal aspects of cooking and eating.

-Kitchen Island vs Peninsula: Which choice is right for my home?
+Which design choice is right for my home and kitchen?

 Each kitchen and family will have their own requirements, just as kitchen islands and peninsulas have pros and cons.
 To make the decision easier, here are a few questions to answer:

 - Is your kitchen wide and long enough to fit an island (at least 2x4ft in size) and have plenty of room to move around it?
 If not, a peninsula may be the better option.